jacksonhehe/La-Virtual-Zone-/README.md

 ## Data Persistence

-User accounts and login state are stored in the browser using `localStorage`.
+User accounts, login state, clubs, and players are stored in the browser using `localStorage`.
+Clubs are saved under `VZ_CLUBS_KEY` and players under `VZ_PLAYERS_KEY`.
 Clearing your browser data resets this information.
-Other league data (clubs, players, tournaments, etc.) comes from mock files and is kept in memory only, so changes are lost on page refresh.
+Other league data (tournaments, etc.) comes from mock files and is kept in memory only, so changes are lost on page refresh.

 ## License